siddikur-dev/asset-sync-client/README.md

 ## Project Overview

-**AssetVerse** is an enterprise-grade B2B HR & Asset Management Web Application designed to streamline corporate asset tracking and management.
+**Asset Sync** is an enterprise-grade B2B HR & Asset Management Web Application designed to streamline corporate asset tracking and management.
 The platform provides a comprehensive solution for companies to efficiently manage physical assets (laptops, keyboards, chairs, etc.) and maintain accurate records of asset assignments to employees.

 ### Business Problem Solved